nguyenvinh2/taskmaster/README.md

             title = {value}
             description = {value}
             assignee = {value}

+        POST /tasks/{id}/images - takes in a file and uploads it to S3 buckets.

         PUT /tasks/{id}/state - changes the state of the task in the following order:
             AVAILABLE -> ASSIGNED -> ACCEPTED -> FINISHED